 Echeveria agavoides 'Romeo'

-Echeveria agavoides ‘Romeo’ is a succulent that forms clumps of individual rosettes up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide, with gray-purple leaves with red edges and terminal spine.
-The red flowers, slightly smaller than other Echeveria agavoides cultivars, have a yellow tip and bloom in the spring through early summer.
+Echeveria agavoides 'Romeo' is a succulent plant that forms clumps of rosettes with gray-purple leaves with red edges and a terminal spine.
+The rosettes grow up to 6 inches (15 cm) tall and 12 inches (30 cm) in diameter.
+Flowers are red, slightly smaller than other Echeveria agavoides cultivars, have a yellow tip, and appear in spring through early summer.

 How to Grow and Care

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
 See more at How to Grow and Care for Echeveria.

 This succulent is thought to be a mutation of Echeveria agavoides 'Corderoyi' that originated in the nursery of G. Köhres in Germany.